Aselith/COMP3421-21T3-Ass1/JUSTIFICATION.md

 ### Why did you decide to use it?

-To simplify the matrix transformations, rotations and scaling.
+To simplify the matrix transformations, rotations and scaling by calling the functions glm::rotate, glm::translate and glm::scale.